Hotel management requires excellent people management skills and a calm, professional, approachable manner

 Although this area of work is open to all graduates and those with an HND, a degree in the following subjects may increase your chances:

 - business with languages

 - travel, tourism or leisure studies.

-Entry to manage a particular environment within the hotel or hotel group, for example advertising or accounting, may require a relevant qualification or professional accreditation.
+If you want to work in a particular section of a hotel or hotel group, such as advertising or accounting, you may need a relevant qualification or professional accreditation.